 BestBullySticks.com knows decking your halls should help make your season jolly!
-However, decorating for the Holidays and keeping your dog out of it may not always be the easiest of tasks.
+However, holiday decorating and keeping your dog out of it may not always be the easiest of tasks.
 This season, BBS can give you some simple and quick ways to have a beautiful home for the Holiday Season while keeping Fido safe.

 Choose Decorations Carefully – It shouldn’t be a surprise that some decorations are less potentially harmful than others.
 Here are a few that could cause your dog harm.